teguhraisrahmadi/gcp-building-apps/README.md

 Now, lets do it,

-1. Go to compute engine option, enable and create a VM.
+1. Go to compute engine option, enable and create a VM